Thue/rfwadmin/README.md

 - Install supporting programs (screen, java, apache, php, zip).
     - On Ubuntu/Debian/Mint: "sudo apt-get install screen openjdk-6-jre libapache2-mod-php5 php5-curl wget zip unzip".
     - On Redhat/RHEL/CentOS the command should be "sudo yum -y install screen java-1.7.0-openjdk php httpd php-curl wget zip unzip lsof".
 You also need to set "SELINUX=permissive" in /etc/sysconfig/selinux , or the web server will not be able to run the minecraft.sh shell script (any help on avoiding this is appreciated).
-Before running install.sh below, you also need to start the httpd daemon ("service httpd start").
+Before running install.sh below, you also need to start the httpd daemon ("chkconfig httpd on && service httpd start").
 - Run ./install.sh from inside the unpacked rfwadmin directory.
 Tested on Ubuntu and CentOS, but should work on any Linux/Unix.
 - If your server has the address http://example.com , then the web interface should now be available at http://example.com/rfwadmin